dmbarbour/awelon/AboutABC.md

 * debugger support - breakpoints, location info, console traces

 When an ABC system doesn't understand an annotation, it should ignore it (treat it as an identity operator) rather than raise an error.
 If part of an ABC processing pipeline, it should pass the annotation on unchanged since it might be meaningful in a later stage.
 Annotations may be removed when aggressively optimizing.

+### Spatial-Temporal Types and Capabilities

+ABC is designed for RDP, and RDP's design leverages a model of spatial-temporal types to support modeling of overlay networks, heterogeneous computation, and distributed systems.

+A 'spatial' type is essentially a description of *where* a value is.
+This includes physical locations with varying precision - server, client, GPU, FPGA, specific threads.
+Additionally, virtual or logical locations may be modeled to simplify reasoning about interactions between subprograms, or to model staging or pipelines.

+A 'temporal' type is a description of *when* a value can be observed, and might be described as a rational number of seconds from program start.
+Temporal types are useful to control reactive feedback loops and to understand and manage latencies in distributed systems.
+Upper bounds - expirations - are also useful and interact in interesting ways with substructural types and as a control on distribution.

+Manipulations of spatial and temporal types are effectful and are performed through capabilities.
+Consequently, the exact model can be a matter of convention apart from ABC's definition.
+My current vision has the following characteristics:

+1. Adding two numbers, comparing two values, etc. typically requires they coexist in space-time.
+Some delay for adding or comparing numbers may be implicit, but movement is generally explicit.
+2. Distribution of values (operator `D`) across a sum type are often constrained based on where the values are located or where the sum type may be observed.
+Conversely, location may contribute to compatibility of values on merge (operator `M`).
+3. Temporal manipulations use a monotonic 'temporal cursor' metaphor.
+This cursor is a non-linear capability that may be advanced incrementally then applied to various values, delaying them or dooming them to expire.
+There may also be a method to synchronize cursors.
+4. Spatial manipulations are specific and absolute, i.e. representing specific edges in a directed connectivity graph, not just 'goto location'.
+They may also be restricted on temporal coordinate.
+Constraints on connectivity are useful for staging, security, and modeling complex physical systems.
+5. Capabilities to manipulate spatial-temporal attributes are separate from capabilities to observe/introspect the same.
+This restriction on information is useful for security and portability reasons.

+The intention is that these capabilities are distributed *statically*, i.e. using partial evaluation or a staged model, such that the spatial-temporal information is available at compile-time.
+Also, while spatial-temporal types and capabilities are intended primarily for RDP, I expect they would be useful for imperative programming.

+*NOTE:* Spatial manipulations in distributed systems must admit the possibility of non-deterministic disruption.
+In many cases, it is useful to model a 'connection' or channel in order to better control how partial failures are observed.
+Appropriate protocols may be enforced by substructural types.

+*NOTE:* Physical resources are almost always location specific, and must be manipulated from the right location.
+Accessing the location can potentially be conflated with acquisition of the resource.

+### Uniqueness Types and Capabilities

+Modeling creation of 'new' or 'unique' values requires special consideration in ABC.
+Due to spatial idempotence, two equivalent requests for a 'new' value must return the same result.
+Consequently, it is necessary to ensure that each request for a unique value is a unique request.

+Linear and affine types are useful in this endeavor.
+ABC systems can model a 'uniqueness source' - a unique capability that generates unique values on demand.
+While a uniqueness source cannot be copied (because it would no longer be unique!), it may be *forked* such that there are now two unique uniqueness sources.
+An operation to construct a unique value will consume the uniqueness source, so it becomes necessary to iterate between forking and construction.

+New unique constructs will typically be one of:

+* a unique secure pseduo-random number generator
+* a unique sealer/unsealer pair (see Sealed Values, below)
+* exclusive capabilities to access a state resource

+Exclusive state capabilities correspond to conventional allocations, e.g. to `newIORef` in Haskell.
+For some state models (specifically, those that also respect *causal commutativity*, though this excludes most imperative state models) it may be permissible to share access to the state after obtaining the initially exclusive capabilities.

+In many contexts - live programming, orthogonal persistence, open systems - it is useful to ensure *stability* of unique values.

+Stability is readily achieved using a filepath/URL metaphor: when 'forking' a uniqueness source, we provide a unique identifier for the child.
+Uniqueness is then made commutative with regards to the construction of children, such that may reorganize the application without upsetting stable identity.
+Each child has a fresh namespace, so there is no risk of accidental interference between subprogram and superprogram.

+### Value Sealing Types and Capabilities

+Value sealing is a simple technique with very wide applications.
+The setup is simple.
+We have two capabilities - a 'sealer' and the corresponding 'unsealer'.
+These are allocated as a pair, using a secure uniqueness source (see above).
+Use of these values is extremely constrained, informally:

+        {sealer u} :: a → Sealed u a
+        {unsealer u} :: Sealed u a → a

+Basic data plumbing features are available on a sealed value, i.e. inheriting from `a` with respect to operators `^%'D`.
+Other than that, the only operation on a sealed value is to unseal it with the corresponding unsealer.

+Value sealing is useful for:

+* representation independence and implementation hiding
+* enforce parametricity for distrusted data plumbing frameworks
+* integrity, confidentiality, authentication, rights amplification

+The actual implementation of sealed values can be very simple and efficient, and is potentially eliminated at compile-time.
+In some contexts - open distributed systems where a sealed value is temporarily hosted at a location that lacks the sealer - value sealing may also result in to automatic encryption at the sealed value granularity, orthogonal to the network layer.

 ### Capabilities for Structure Sharing and Separate Compilation